Galavantier/dsx/README.md

  - If no render function is defined, DSX will give you the format of the hook name that it was looking for.

  - You *can not* use a custom component inside it's own render function, or inside any component that the render function uses.
     - This would create an infinite recursive loop.
-Infinite loops are bad m'kay. :-P
+Infinite loops are bad m'kay :stuck_out_tongue:
     - DSX actively checks for this, and will throw an error if it happens.
     - This kind of error can be subtle and hard to find, especially with many layers of nesting, so the Exception shows you the stack trace of render function calls to help you debug.